lit/lit-element/docs/_guide/styles.md

 Here the subclass is explicitly inheriting the superclass styles, then adding its own.

-Static styles are the reccomended way to style LitElements because on browsers that support it, they generate and use a new standard called _[Constuctible Stylesheets](https://wicg.github.io/construct-stylesheets/)_, with a fallback for browsers that don't.
+Static styles are the recommended way to style LitElements because on browsers that support it, they generate and use a new standard called _[Constuctible Stylesheets](https://wicg.github.io/construct-stylesheets/)_, with a fallback for browsers that don't.

-Constuctible Stylesheets allow LitElement to parse styles exactly once and reuse the resulting Stylesheet object for maximum efficiency.
+Constructible Stylesheets allow LitElement to parse styles exactly once and reuse the resulting Stylesheet object for maximum efficiency.

 ### Limitations

 Static styles apply to all instances of an element.
 Any expressions in the style text are evaluated and included once, then reused for all instances.
-If you need to vary styles per-instance we reccomend using CSS custom properties, or inline styles.
+If you need to vary styles per-instance we recommend using CSS custom properties, or inline styles.

 For security reasons, the only types of values that can be interpolated into static styles are values returned by the `cssLiteral` and `unsafeCSS` template tags.